Why Having a Strong Company Culture is a Competitive Advantage in Today’s Environment

 1. Prioritize Mental Health

 With burnout so prominent today, prioritizing employees’ mental wellbeing is crucial.
-You can start by setting an example.
-Company culture is determined from the top down, so be sure you have a healthy work/life balance and encourage others to do the same.
+But remember, company culture is determined from the top down, so be sure you have a healthy work/life balance and encourage others to do the same.

 Remind your employees to unplug at the end of the day and don’t send emails after hours.
 Be careful about who you promote as well.
 If chronic over-workers are the ones who are “getting ahead,” think about the message that sends to other employees.